jdrouet/mrml/readme.md

 ## Why?

-- A Node.js server rendering a mjml template takes around 20 MB of RAM at startup and 130 MB under stress test.
+- A Node.js server rendering an MJML template takes around 20 MB of RAM at startup and 130 MB under stress test.
 In Rust, less than 1.7 MB at startup and a bit less that 3 MB under stress test.
 The Rust version can also handle twice as many requests per second.
 You can perform the benchmarks by running `bash script/run-bench.sh`.
 - The JavaScript implementation cannot be run in the browser; the Rust one (and WebAssembly one) can be.

 ## You want to contribute?